alexdidier/rampc-quadrotor/pps_wiki/faq.md

 The main requirements are that:
 - The ``DataStreamClient.h`` header file needs to be located in ``~/pps_ws/src/d_fall_pps/lib/vicon/``,
-- The ``libViconDataStreamSDK_CPP.so` shared object needs to be located in ``~/pps_ws/src/d_fall_pps/lib/vicon/``, and
+- The ``libViconDataStreamSDK_CPP.so`` shared object needs to be located in ``~/pps_ws/src/d_fall_pps/lib/vicon/``, and
 - A number of files of the form ``libboost_*`` should also be located in ``~/pps_ws/src/d_fall_pps/lib/vicon/``.

 ## Control algorithm hints

-This section contains those Frequently Asked Questions that pertain to commonly coding errors in the implementation of your control algorithm that cause the [Crazyflie](https://www.bitcraze.io/) to behave unexpectedly (remember that computers always follow the instructions they are given).
+This section contains those Frequently Asked Questions that pertain to common coding errors in the implementation of your control algorithm that causes the [Crazyflie](https://www.bitcraze.io/) to behave in an undesirable manner (remember that computers always follow the instructions they are given).

 ### Why does my crazyflie drop to the ground when I request a large setpoint change in altitude?

-The per motor command that your algorithm requests from the Crazyflie via setting the ``response.controlOutput.motorCmd1`` property in the function ``calculateControlOutput`` is subseuently cast as a ``uint16`` typer variable.
+The per motor command that your algorithm requests from the Crazyflie via setting the ``response.controlOutput.motorCmd1`` property in the function ``calculateControlOutput`` is subseuently cast as a ``uint16`` type variable.
 Hence you should consider saturating the per motor commands computed by your algorithm before setting the value of ``response.controlOutput.motorCmd1``.

 ### Why does my crazyflie stop and ``Stuent GUI`` freeze when I enable my custom controller?

 This is most likely caused by your code causing a segmentation fault, which is commonly caused due to a division by zero.
-This have been commonly observed in relation to the computation of sampling time from frequency.
-You need to think carefully about the order in which variables are instantiated, give a value, and subsequently used in your code.
-Specifically, in the tempmlate controller provided the ``control_frequency`` variable is set to the value loaded from the ``.yaml'' parameter file, and it is common to instantiate a new variable as ``ts = 1.0 / control_frequency``.
+This is often observed in relation to the calculation of sampling time from frequency.
+You need to think carefully about the order in which variables are instantiated, set to a value, and subsequently used in your code.
+Specifically, in the template controller code provided contains the ``control_frequency`` variable that is set to a value loaded from the ``.yaml`` parameter file.
+It is common to instantiate a new variable as ``t_s = 1.0 / control_frequency``.
 However, if ``ts`` is accidentally used before it is set to this value then it is possible that you are dividing by zero.